$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Main results

-\emph{Wright--Fisher diffusion with opposing environments.} A first step in studying the effect of opposing environments has been made in \citep{Vechambre2021}.
-There, $\Lambda=\delta_0$, $\sigma\leq 0$ and $\mu$ is assumed to be a finite measure in $(-1,1)$.
-In that setting, \citep{Vechambre2021} shows via combinatorial properties of the ASG that both boundary points are accessible.
-This combinatorial approach has the advantage that it leads to a series representation for the fixation probability as an infinite sum of polynomials whose coefficients satisfy explicit linear relations.
+\emph{Wright--Fisher diffusion with opposing environments.} A first step in studying the effect of opposing environments has been made in \citep{Vec2023}.
+There, $\Lambda=\delta_0$, $\sigma\leq 0$ and $\mu$ is assumed to be a finite measure in $(-1,1)$. \modifbis{In that setting, both boundary points are attractive and \citep{Vec2023} uses combinatorial properties of the ASG to derive a series representation and Taylors expansions for the fixation probability (i.e. the probability that $X$ is absorbed at the boundary point $1$).}